zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

 use, the default user details and more.
 The ZenML server container image uses sensible defaults, so you can simply start a container without worrying too much about the configuration.
-However, if you're looking to connect the ZenML server to an external MySQL database, or to persist the internal SQLite database, or simply want to control other settings like the default account, you can do so by customizing the container's environment variables.
+However, if you're looking to connect the ZenML server to an external MySQL database or secrets management service, or to persist the internal SQLite database, or simply want to control other settings like the default account, you can do so by customizing the container's environment variables.

 The following environment variables can be passed to the container: